Scout, the corgi,

 - Gauze (helps with wrapping wounds)

 - Non Stick bandages or towels (help control bleeding)

 - Adhesive tape (can help with securing gauze wrap)

 - Digital thermometer

 - Eye dropper (to help flush wounds)

-If you would rather purchase a kit with all the essentials, here’s a good option and it comes in two sizes!
+If you would rather purchase a kit with all the essentials.
 We recommend doing your own research and finding a pet first aid kit that is right for you.

 As a pet sitter, dealing with dog poop is just a part of the job and not very glamorous.
 While you’re out and about with the pup, there may not be any trash cans available.
 Instead of carrying around a bag of doo-doo with your free hand, you can utilize Pooppac and be on your way.
 This handy product includes a charcoal filter that keeps away foul odors and is machine washable.
 Here is another option for you to consider in your search for the ideal poop bag for your business.
 We hope this helps!